Gautam-Singh-Rathore/java-projects-jdbc-oop/README.md

 # java-projects-jdbc-oop
-A collection of Java projects demonstrating JDBC and Object-Oriented Programming (OOP) concepts, including code examples, exercises, and best practices
+A collection of Java projects demonstrating JDBC and Object-Oriented Programming (OOP) concepts, including code examples, exercises, and best practices.